The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

+Figure \ref{fig:LTIR_Mass_fracAGN} plots $M_*$ versus $L_\mathrm{TIR}$ obtained from the SED fittings by colour coding the AGN fraction derived from the IR templates used \citep{Dale2014}.
+It can be seen that the AGN fraction increases for the most luminous galaxies, which in turn are the most massive.
+This would be in agreement with the findings of \cite{Veilleux1995}, who showed that the probability of the source of ionization being due to nuclear activity increases with IR luminosity.

-The information studied in this section will be used in forthcoming papers of the Lockman-SpReSO survey series.
-Stellar mass, infrared luminosity, line measurements, and SED fits will play a key role in studying the physical properties of both FIR sources and secondary catalogue objects.
+The information studied in this section will be used in forthcoming papers of the Lockman-SpReSO series.
+Stellar mass, IR luminosity, line measurements, and SED fits will play a key role in studying the physical properties of both FIR sources and secondary catalogue objects.